Back of My Mind (Christopher Cross album)

-Back of My Mind is the fourth studio album by singer Christopher Cross, released in 1988 through Warner Bros.
+Back of My Mind is the fourth studio album by singer Christopher Cross, released in 1988 through Reprise Records instead of Warner Bros.
 Records.
-After both the album and its singles failed to chart in the United States (although "I Will (Take You Forever)" did chart in several other countries) and due in large part to the general decline in sales beginning with Another Page (1983), Cross was soon released from Warner Bros.
+Both the album and its singles failed to chart in the United States (although "I Will (Take You Forever)" did chart in several other countries).
 "Swept Away" was previously heard on a few episodes of the TV show Growing Pains in 1987.
-It would be nearly three years until Cross signed a new recording contract with BMG and release a new album, Rendezvous, in 1992.
+The album would be the fourth and final studio album to be produced by Michael Omartian before Cross and his childhood friend Rob Meurer produced his fifth album Rendezvous in 1991.